superseriousbusiness/gotosocial/CONTRIBUTING.md

 - `SSL_CERT_FILE`: pointing to the public key of your custom CA.
 - `SSL_CERT_DIR`: a `:`-separated list of directories to load CA certificates from.

 The above `SSL_CERT` variables work on Unix-like systems only, excluding Mac.
 See https://pkg.go.dev/crypto/x509#SystemCertPool.
-If you are running your tests on an architecture that doesn't support setting the above variables, you can instead disable TLS certificate verification for the HTTP client entirely by setting `http-client.tls-insecure-skip-verify` to `false` in the config.yaml file.
+If you are running your tests on an architecture that doesn't support setting the above variables, you can instead disable TLS certificate verification for the HTTP client entirely by setting `http-client.tls-insecure-skip-verify` to `true` in the config.yaml file.

 You'll additionally need functioning DNS for your two instance names, which you can achieve through entries in `/etc/hosts` or by running a local DNS server like [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html).